skokenes/d3-lasso/README.md

 - start: this function will be executed whenever a lasso is started
 - draw: this function will execute repeatedly as the lasso is drawn
 - end: this function will be executed whenever a lasso is completed
+- clear: this function will be executed after a lasso is completed, by default it clears the lasso shape.
+It is invoked with three arguments:

+    `dyn_path`: drawn path

+    `close_path`: auto-closing path if present

+    `origin_node`: node that identifies the location of lasso start

 If no function is specified, the function will return the current function defined for the type specified.
 ```